 Stamped Occupied Japan

 Have you ever bought a figurine or piece of pottery and discovered it said "Occupied Japan" on the reverse?
 You may have wondered why this had this mark.
 After World War II the allied forces occupied Japan until the early 1950s.
 The Japanese ceramics, pottery and china were stamped "made in occupied Japan" or simply "Occupied Japan".

-Now these pieces are becoming very collectible and the savvy collector is always on the search for something that will only increase in value.
+Now, these pieces are becoming very collectible and the savvy collector is always searching for something that will only increase in value.
 These are not only of interest to a collector of Japanese art and design but also to historians.

 Where to Find Occupied Japan Items